kreauniv/comparts431/_sources/math.rst.txt

 values of :math:`k`, the position very quickly increases enormously and for negative values of :math:`k`, it always reduces quickly to :math:`0`.

-The solution of that dynamical equation is the "exponential function" -- :math:`x = e^{kt}`.
+The solution of that dynamical equation is the "exponential function":
+:math:`x = e^{kt}`.
 To an approximation, you can calculate this function by adding up little bits of :math:`x` like this --